randallwarren/CodeTest_NetCore_Angular/README.md

 # Doctor Ratings Example Project

-This is an example of Randy's coding skills, as part of the requested interview process, in hopes of someday working for EY.
+This is an example of a .Net Core Client/Server using Angular, EF, LINQ and SQLite.

 ## Quick Start